ebold/info_display/README.md

 - Ensure the option “Copy projects into workspace” is **unchecked**
 - Click on the "Finish" button.

   1.2.
+Change the Eclipse default theme to 'Dark'

+- Window >> Preference
+- Choose "Appearance" from the "General" group
+- Select "Dark" from "Theme:" and click on the "OK" button.

+  1.3.
 Import 'Solarized Dark' theme [2]

 - File >> Import >> General >> Preference
 - Press "Next" and then browse for the .epf file.